rhode2nh/css488Final/README.md

-# CS488 Final
+# CS488 Final Portal Project

-One Paragraph of project description goes here
+This is my final project for CS488 - Computer Graphics.
+It is a small program that simulates non-euclidean geometry with the use of portals.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will show you how to get this project up and running on your machine. **This has only been tested in Linux Mint.**

 ### Prerequisites